quer/the-steam-awards/README.md

 Just take a backup of the `config.js` and get the project agirn. read in the wiki how to use the new `main.js` as it made more clean and easy.

+Note, before you add a module by `queue.js`, now just remove the `.js`

 # Read the wiki for details
 More details in the wiki, on how to setup, and use modules.